uselagoon/lagoon-charts/charts/lagoon-build-deploy/README.md

-# Lagoon Build Deploy
+# Lagoon Remote Controller

-This chart installs the [Lagoon Build Deploy Controllers](https://github.com/amazeeio/lagoon-kbd).
+This chart installs the [Lagoon Remote Controller](https://github.com/uselagoon/remote-controller).

 ## Configuration

-See the comments in `values.yaml`, and the [Lagoon Build Deploy Controllers](https://github.com/amazeeio/lagoon-kbd) repository.
+See the comments in `values.yaml`, and the [Lagoon Remote Controller](https://github.com/uselagoon/remote-controller) repository.

 ## Install